According to law, the fiscal year is the calendar year.

-Income tax payments are due in 12 monthly instalments.
+Income tax payments are due in 12 monthly instalments (advanced payments).
 The due date for the final income tax payment for a year is generally the first week of April.

 The estimated payment calculation system has been established, and the amount of the estimated payment will be the greater of the result of multiplying the net revenue of the month by (i) 1.5% or (ii) the applicable coefficient.
 The coefficient is calculated by dividing the income generated in the previous fiscal year by the income tax that was determined.